taolson/Admiran/README.md

 force a rebuild from the source file.

 ## Why did I write this?
-To learn more about how functional languages are implemented (graph reduction).
-To have a fun project to work on that can provide a nearly endless list of ToDos.
+To learn more about how functional languages are implemented.
+To have a fun project to work on that can provide a nearly endless list of ToDos (see doc/TODO!).
 To have a fun language to write Advent Of Code solutions in.
+Maybe it can be useful for someone else interested in these things.